 The Fishery is monitored by a range of methods listed below.
 Currently there is no ongoing monitoring strategy in place to collect economic information.
-In addition, very limited historical fishery-dependent monitoring data are available because catch reporting was only made compulsory in December 2017, and it is anticipated that there will be a time lag before reliable catch and effort data are available for analysis.
+In addition, very limited historical fishery-dependent monitoring data are available as catch reporting was only made compulsory in December 2017.
+It is anticipated that there will be a time lag before reliable catch and effort data are available for analysis.

-The HS therefore outlines a starting point in terms of data collection, analysis and use to inform decision making, however this may need to be revised as more data and data needs arise.
+The HS therefore outlines a starting point in terms of data collection, analysis and use to inform decision making, however this may need to be revised as more data become available and as data needs arise.
 It is acknowledged that development of a harvest strategy is an ongoing process, with the immediate requirement for some basic primary indicators which can be used in setting rules to inform first order decisions.
-Simultaneously the framework will clearly map a pathway for ongoing improvements and refinements, including further data collection as well as a clear role for community-level data and local knowledge.
+Simultaneously the strategy clearly maps a pathway for ongoing improvements and refinements, including further data collection as well as a clear role for community-level data and local knowledge.